 Memories come to her in a bunch of flashes even months after the attack.
 She knows that she woke up what seemed like hours later, still on the beach, while that same man was penetrating her and her body wouldn’t respond.
 She knows she tried to move her hands to push him away from her, but she couldn’t do anything that her brain ordered her body to do, like she was in a sleep paralysis or under an anesthesia that wasn’t done well.

 She also knows that staying awake was impossible.
 Without wanting to, she fell asleep again.

 “I wanted to get him off of me but I couldn’t.
-It was like I was dead,” recalled the tourist during her interview with The Voice of Guanacaste.
+It was like I was dead,” recalled the Costa Rican during her interview with The Voice of Guanacaste.

 She woke up when it was getting light the next day, on the beach and completely alone.
 It was as if her soul were outside of her body, still dizzy and not knowing how many hours had passed since she took that drink.
-She gathered her clothes and, as best she could, she walked back to the place where she was staying.
+As best she could, she walked back to her house.

 In my mind, I was just thinking how one drink could get me so drunk to have sex with that man.
 Then I realized, I didn’t have sex or get drunk.
 He drugged me and raped me,” the young woman said.